GoogleCloudPlatform/terraform-google-enterprise-genai/5-app-infra/5-vpc-sc/README.md

     ]
     ```

+## Egress Policies

-for your DEVELOPMENT.AUTO.TFVARS file, also include this as an egress policy:
+For your DEVELOPMENT.AUTO.TFVARS file, also include this as an egress policy:

 ```bash
 egress_policies = [